javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

 Drag'n'Drop is a great interface solution.
 Taking something, dragging and dropping is a clear and simple way to do many things, from copying and moving (see file managers) to ordering (drop into cart).

-In the modern HTML standard there's a [section about Drag Events](https://html.spec.whatwg.org/multipage/interaction.html#dnd).
+In the modern HTML standard there's a [section about Drag and Drop](https://html.spec.whatwg.org/multipage/interaction.html#dnd) with special events such as `dragstart`, `dragend` and so on.

 They are interesting because they allow to solve simple tasks easily, and also allow to handle drag'n'drop of "external" files into the browser.
 So we can take a file in the OS file-manager and drop it into the browser window.
 Then JavaScript gains access to its contents.